Montenegro women's national basketball team: Period 2016–

 Montenegro made another successful result in qualifiers for EuroBasket Women 2017.
 With score 4–2, the team qualified for European Championship, fourth in their history.
 At the championship finals, Montenegrin team disappointed with 3 losses and elimination on early stage of tournament.

-Just like in previous campaigns, Montenegrin national team won the Group A in EuroBasket Women 2019 qualifiers and gained their fifth performance on European Championship.
+As in previous campaigns, the Montenegrin national team won the Group A in EuroBasket Women 2019 qualifiers and gained their fifth performance in the European Championship.

 Competitive record

 Montenegro was part of Yugoslavia until 2006.